MEH-Design/frix/README.md

 ## API Reference

+#### new Atomicms([opts])
+  - opts `Object` a config to be merged with the default one:
+    ```js
+    {
+      key: 'key.json',
+      folders: {
+        organism: 'templates/organisms',
+        molecule: 'templates/molecules',
+        atom: 'templates/atoms'
+      },
+      content: 'content',
+      pages: 'templates/pages',
+      attributes: {
+        name: 'name',
+        type: 'type',
+        content: 'content'
+    }
+    ```
+  Returns a new instance of Atomicms.

 #### atomicms.addModule(target, module)
   - target `String` the target module(see <a name="Modules">Modules</a>)
   - module `Function` a function to add to the modules Array for the target.
 The modules array is executed in chronological order.